James Noble (actor): Life and career

 Noble studied acting and engineering at Southern Methodist University before leaving to serve in the United States Navy during World War II.
 Returning from the war, Noble studied acting under Lee Strasberg and made appearances in Broadway theater.

 His television career started in soap operas such as The Brighter Day, As the World Turns, The Doctors as Dr. Bill Winters and A World Apart.
 His big screen roles included Reverend John Witherspoon in the film version of the Broadway musical 1776 (1972); assorted roles as doctors in films such as One Summer Love (1976), 10 (1979) and Promises in the Dark (1979); Kaufman, the president's chief of staff, in Being There (1979); Father O'Flanagan in the comedy sequel Airplane II: The Sequel (1982); Sinclair in A Tiger's Tale (1987); Chief Wilkins in the comedy Paramedics (1988) and Dr. Bailey in Chances Are (1989).
-He was also the spokesman in various Pepto-Bismol commercials in the 1970s.
-Benson (1979-1986) as the governor Eugene Gatling.
+He was also the spokesman in various Pepto-Bismol commercials in the 1970s and also appeared in various made-for-television films over the course of his career (such as the 1978 tele-film "Breaking Up" with Lee Remick).

 Noble played the father of Larry Appleton in the 1980s sitcom Perfect Strangers.
 Noble played the live-action version of Archie Comics character Hiram Lodge in the movie Archie: To Riverdale and Back Again (1990).